Dental anesthesia: Intraosseous

-It is an alternative anaesthetic injection technique that was first published in 1910.
+Intraosseous anaesthesia is an alternative anaesthetic injection technique that was first published in 1910.
 Intraosseous anaesthetic injection involves the deposition of anaesthetic solution directly into the cancellous alveolar bone adjacent to the apex of the root of the tooth to be anaesthetised through a small hole.
-It also can be use more involved dental procedures such as surgery or endodontic therapy (root canals).
+Additionally, more complex dental procedures like surgery or endodontic therapy (like root canals) might make use of it.

 Intraligamentary

 Intraligamentary or periodontal ligament anaesthesia is a technique used primarily for endodontic treatment and to supplement inferior dental blocks where they may have failed.
 This technique involves 'the deposition of at least 0.2ml of local anaesthetic solution for each root of the tooth' diffusing into the marrow spaces surrounding the teeth.
 Clinicians may adopt this technique due to some benefits such as: no soft tissue anaesthesia, use of a smaller amount of anaesthetic and single tooth anaesthesia however use may be contraindicated due to claims that patients report sharp pain upon administration of interligamentary aesthetic.
 However the use of a high-pressure syringe and ultra fine needle provide both chemical anaesthesia (by action of anaesthetic agent) and mechanical anaesthesia (by pressure from deposition).
 Interligamentary anaesthetic may be complicated by poor operator technique where rapid injection and excessive volume is used; this could lead to sensitivity to biting and percussion.

 Research has shown that the rate of onset of anaesthesia in the patients was between 15 and 20 second; this provides an advantage compared to that of inferior alveolar dental block.
 Other advantages include a decrease in overall trauma in comparison to conventional blocks therefore being an ideal procedure for extractions and endodontic treatment in children.